 What is VCL?

-The Varnish Configuration Language (VCL) is a small domain-specific language designed to be used to define request handling and document caching policies for the Varnish HTTP accelerator.
-When a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which is then dynamically linked into the server process.
+Varnish Configuration Language (VCL) is a domain-specific language designed for use inside of Varnish Cache.
+VCL allows users to configure Varnish Cache exactly how they see fit.
+It gives total control of content caching policies, HTTP behavior, and routing.
+When a VCL configuration is loaded, Varnish Cache translates the VCL code to C and compiles it to a shared object, which is then dynamically linked back into Varnish Cache.

 Learn to master the Varnish Configuration Language (VCL).
 Download the Varnish Book